 Prerequisite: None | Lecture 3 hrs Study of the laws, regulations, standards, policies, procedures and early childhood curriculum related to child health, safety and nutrition.
-Key components that ensure physical health, mental health, and safety for children and staff are identified along with importance of collaboration with families and health professionals.
-The interrelationship of health, safety and nutrition and the impact on children's growth and development are key areas of focus.
+The focus will be on planning and program development for all children.
+First Aid and CPR certificates will be earned.